yan9htun/yan9htun/README.md

 ### 👨‍💻 About Me

-- 🧠 IT Infrastructure Specialist with 3+ years of experience in system administration, virtualization, and DevOps.
+- IT Infrastructure Specialist with 3+ years of experience in system administration, virtualization, and DevOps.
-- 🧰 Passionate about Linux, cloud, Kubernetes, and automation.
+- Passionate about Linux, cloud, Kubernetes, and automation.
-- 💬 Loves helping teams secure, optimize, and automate their environments.
+- Loves helping teams secure, optimize, and automate their environments.
-- 🧪 Side projects include deploying scalable data platforms and open-source ERP systems.
-- 🌱 Currently learning: Advanced Kubernetes, Terraform, and Cloud Security.
+- Currently learning: Advanced Kubernetes, Terraform, and Cloud Security.

 ---

-### 🧩 Core Skills
+### Core Skills

 - **Systems Administration:** Linux (RHEL/CentOS), Windows Server
 - **Virtualization:** VMware vSphere, KVM